MafiaHub/OpenMF-Archived/docs/development-windows.md

 # Development on Windows

-Considering the fact, that workspace setup on Windows is slightly more involving, we've decided to dedicate a whole section to the process.
+Considering the fact that workspace setup on Windows is slightly more involving, we've decided to dedicate a whole section to the process.

 ## Prerequisites